FREE Car Insurance Comparison

 |Total Number of Licensed Insurers||922|

 You must be wondering, from the table above, what exactly is the difference between domestic and foreign insurance.
-It basically means that domestic insurance is any insurance formed under Mississippi law while foreign insurance is any insurance formed under the laws of any U.S. state.
+Domestic insurance is any insurance formed under Mississippi law while foreign insurance is any insurance formed under the laws of any U.S. state.
+Basically, if the company’s home offices are in Mississippi, it’s a domestic company.
+If the company’s home offices are located in another state, it’s a foreign company.

 Mississippi State Laws